Geoff Stults: Personal life

 In June 2005, Stults was reported to be in a relationship with actress and former WWE Diva Stacy Keibler.
 The pair appeared together on MTV's Punk'd, with Keibler as the recipient of the prank.
-Keibler and Stults are part-owners of the Hollywood Fame, a 2006 expansion franchise of the American Basketball Association.
+Keibler and Stults were part-owners of the Hollywood Fame, a 2006 expansion franchise of the American Basketball Association.
+The team went defunct after only one season.
 Stults and Keibler split in 2010.